 It is the templates they provide, as much as the basic arguments, that keep Milton and Mills at the center of any well educated mind, even those who have read little if any of their work.
 Education is, and ought to be more greatly, influenced by the thinking of these giants.
 Fads dominate public education as they do all human enterprises, but the centrality of freedom and liberty to the progress of humanity, argue strongly for ensuring that the ideas, if not the words, of “The Areopagitica,” and “On Liberty” find their way into our educational curricula.

 The current fad of facilitating an exploration of student feelings and self-identity are wise, so long as we remember the underlying importance of using reason to find the truth, and of honing awareness of the feelings of all others, even the disagreeable ones.
 Learned people once found Socrates, Christ, Lincoln, and Martin Luther King Jr. disagreeable.
 Studying Milton and Mills, if nothing more than these two documents, provides a framework for fearless understanding.

-As certain of the elders used to say before their death, “The jury is still out on whether people are smart enough to govern themselves.”
+Certain elders used to say, “The jury is still out on whether people are smart enough to govern themselves.”
 That jury will ever be out.
 Each generation must reprove the truth of the assumptions underlying freedom.
 Each generation born into freedom inherits the victories of their ancestors, and the sobering caution of Benjamin Franklin: you have, “A republic, if you can keep it.”